 This is actually required by law.
 For the prenup to be valid, you and your partner must disclose all of your income, your assets, and your debts.
 You need to list in the prenup all of these items, including their actual or fair market value.
 After you disclose your income, assets, and debts, your partner might end up not wanting a prenup after all or may be willing to change some of the terms.
 Same with you or you might actually want a prenup once you see how much debt your partner has.

-Need a prenup reviewed or negotiated?
-Let us know.
+Need a prenup prepared, reviewed or negotiated?
 We'd be happy to help!